 Slack is committed to the importance of trust and transparency for the benefit of our Customers.
 Except as expressly permitted by the Contract or as described in this policy, Slack will only disclose Customer Data in response to valid legal process.
 Slack requires a search warrant issued by a court of competent jurisdiction or the equivalent legal process in the applicable jurisdiction to disclose the contents of Customer Data.
 Slack does not voluntarily disclose any data to governmental entities unless (a) there is an emergency involving imminent danger of death or serious physical injury to any person, or (b) to prevent harm to the Services or Customers.
 Slack also does not voluntarily provide governments with access to any data about users for surveillance purposes.

 - All requests by governmental entities or parties involved in litigation seeking content data associated with Customers who are under contract with Slack Technologies, Inc. a U.S. company, should be sent to firstname.lastname@example.org.

 - All requests by governmental entities or parties involved in litigation seeking content data associated with Customers who are under contract with Slack Technologies Limited, an Irish Company, should be sent to email@example.com.
 These requests will be processed by personnel located in Dublin, Ireland.

-- All requests should include the following information: (a) the requesting party, (b) the relevant criminal or civil matter, and (c) a description of the specific Customer Data being requested, including the relevant Customer’s name and relevant Authorized User’s name (if applicable).
-Requests should be prepared and served in accordance with applicable law.
-All requests should be narrow and focused on the specific Customer Data sought.
-All requests will be construed narrowly by Slack, so please do not submit unnecessarily broad requests.
+- All requests should include the following information: (a) the requesting party, (b) the relevant criminal or civil matter, and (c) a description of the specific Customer Data being requested, including the relevant Customer’s name and relevant Authorized User’s name (if applicable), Slack workspace url, and type of data sought.